 Simply put, practical room design implies thinking about each individual room in terms of who will be using it and what they will be doing.
 ‘Who’ might include immediate and extended family, kids, pets and house guests.
 Consider entertaining requirements too.
 ‘What’ means the activities that will likely take place in the space.
 TV watching?
 Playing games?
 Dining?
 Home working?
 Playing a musical instrument?
 Working out?
 Rooms may need to multi-task more or less, depending on the amount of available space and the size of your property.
 In an ideal world, compact homes must be ruthlessly efficient in their layout and clever in their use of space, if they are to function seamlessly.
 This is where storage planning is key (see next step).
 For the lowdown on practical room layout and design, head here.

 4. Plan Room Storage Requirements

-Next, you need to consider what storage is required to facilitate the activities that will take place in each individual room or space.
-Think about both built-in furniture – invariably more efficient and seamless but often more of an investment – and freestanding storage options.
-What you need to store in each space – be that a cello, books, a collection of decorative objects or out-of-season tabletop decor – should dictate your furniture choices.
-Remember to keep an open mind in terms of creative storage too.
+Next, consider what storage is required to facilitate these activities.
+Think about both built-in furniture – invariably more efficient and seamless but often more of an investment – and freestanding storage.
+What you need to store in each space – be that a cello, books, a collection of decorative objects or out-of-season tabletop décor – should dictate your furniture choices.
+Remember to keep an open mind in terms of creative storage solutions.
 Sometimes the most inexpensive items – think Ikea storage kitchen storage accessories for example – can be re-purposed or re-imagined in the most stylish and inventive way for home offices, dressing rooms as well as garages and garden sheds.